Spring has just begun and it’s already time to celebrate Easter!

 The Holy Week begins on Domenica delle Palme (Palm Sunday), which is the Sunday before Easter and is usually celebrated with a procession and the distribution of blessed olive and palm branches in front of churches.
 A procession may take place on Venerdì Santo (Good Friday), the day of the crucifixion of Jesus Christ.

 The Domenica di Pasqua (Easter Sunday) is a day of celebration and joy, as people are finally celebrating the Resurrection of Jesus Christ.
 People usually go to Mass and then spend the day with the family, either at home or at the restaurant.

 Easter is followed by another day, Easter Monday, which is called Lunedì dell’Angelo (Angel Monday) or Pasquetta.
 Easter Monday is traditionally a day to be outside, with friends and family, taking a day trip or simply doing a picnic in the countryside.
 As a matter of fact, such day is also known as merendino, which means something like little merenda, a little afternoon snack.

 And what about food?

-Another amazing Easter dessert is the pastiera napoletana, which is typical of Naples but can easily be found most everywhere nowadays.
-The pastiera is a tasty moist dessert with a pastry crust outer shell and is filled with ricotta, boiled whole wheat, eggs, orange water and candied fruit.
+Another amazing Easter dessert is the pastiera napoletana, which is typical of Naples but can easily be found almost everywhere nowadays.
+The pastiera is a tasty moist dessert with a pastry crust outer shell and is filled with ricotta, boiled whole wheat, eggs, orange water, and candied fruit.
 It’s sooo good!